State in layman’s term: “whatever data you need in order to rebuild your UI at any moment in time” — Flutter.dev

 Leading a mobile engineering team at SoluteLabs, I often come across questions like which architecture or state management techniques we follow in the context of Flutter.
 These questions are the primary inspiration for me to write this article.

-There are a plethora of options to manage the state of the application in Flutter.
+For Flutter state management, there are a plethora of options available.
 We can majorly classify them into Ephemeral State and Application State which is explained in great detail here.

 As an Ephemeral State represents the single widget’s local state, so it’s very straightforward to achieve using StatefulWidget and setState() method.
 The real confusion starts when we want to implement the Application State as there are many ways to achieve the same.